benmoose/travelbear-services/README.md

 Installation instructions are at [docs.docker.com/install](https://docs.docker.com/install/).

  1. Clone this repo and `cd` into it.
- 2. Check everything is working correctly by running the test suite: `make test`.
+ 2. Check everything is working correctly by running the test suite: `./run-tests.sh`.
  3. Run the server locally with `make dev`

 #### Scripts